-Amy Gardner, MS, CEDRD, RYT is the founder of Metrowest Nutrition, LLC, a multi-disciplinary practice centered around healing relationships with body and food.
+Amy Gardner, MS, CEDRD, RYT is the founder of Metrowest Nutrition and Therapy, LLC, a multi-disciplinary practice centered around healing relationships with body and food.
 She is creator of the iMove® program based on her book, iMove, Helping Your Clients Heal from Compulsive Exercise.
 Amy is a Certified Eating Disorder Registered Dietitian through the International Association of Eating Disorder Professionals (IAEDP) and a Registered Yoga Teacher practicing in the Boston area.

 Amy’s own recovery from an eating disorder inspired her to work with this population.
 She has more than twenty years of experience helping people heal from eating and exercise disorders and has been mentoring other clinicians through her practice and other clinical settings for almost as long.
 She holds a bachelor’s in clinical nutrition from UNH, a master’s in clinical nutrition from NYU and completed her dietetic internship at the Bronx VA Medical Center in 1999.